jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Python 2.7 and 3.x:

 There are two versions of Python 2.7 and 3.x.
-Version 2.7 is no longer developed, but a lot of older code still relies on it and many people continue to use it.
+Version 2.7 is no longer developed, but a lot of older code still relies on it and a lot of people continue to use it.
 The most recent version of the NLTK has been adapted for Python 3, so this lesson includes instructions to use both versions.
 If you’d like to try Version 3.\# may need to install the new version if you’ve done the other Python lessons on this website.
 You can install both versions on your computer and use them both.
 The most noticeable change is that the print command requires brackets in version 3: print(“Hello World”).
+If you are accustom to working with 2.7 there is no need to make the switch to use the NLTK.

 1. [Programing Historian instructions on installing Python 2.7](<http://programminghistorian.org/lessons/introduction-and-installation>):